rajeevamatya/eduki-hugo-site/content/en/grade-6/Arithmetic - The Number System/the-number-system/Common_factors_multiples/index.md

 ---
 title: "02 Finding Common Factors and Multiples"
-description: "Finding common factors involves identifying numbers that can evenly divide a given number.
-Common multiples are numbers that are divisible by two or more numbers."
+description: "Factors are numbers that divide another number evenly without a remainder.
+Common factors are factors that two numbers have in common.
+The greatest common factor is the largest common factor.
+Multiples are numbers that can be divided evenly by another number."
 lead: " "
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00